Interesting facts about recycling and the effect on the Reservoir – Victoria environment.

 Therefore, we have prepared some fascinating facts you need to know concerning recycling in Australia.
 An Australian generates more waste than any person from other countries in the world.
 Normally, a family in the nation produces around 400 kilograms of waste substances annually.
 With or without the existence of oxygen, waste substances degrade.

-All these waste-generated substances significantly contribute to global warming–25 percent more than carbon dioxide.
+All these waste-generated substances significantly contribute to global warming–25 per cent more than carbon dioxide.
 When you dump a glass jar in a landfill, it would take approximately 4,000 to some million years until it disintegrates.
 The good news is glass stuff could be recycled over and over again.
-You will be amazed to discover that when you recycle an aluminum product, you can save a fantastic quantity of energy also.
+You will be amazed to discover that when you recycle an aluminium product, you can save a fantastic quantity of energy also.

 So it would be easy to think there’s nothing new to learn about recycling, right?
 Wrong!
 Using less of the things we actually don’t want and making sure if we do need to throw things out we use a dependable and accountable rubbish removal team.